-Published November 2016
+Published in November 2016

-Digital Industries Apprenticeships: Software Developer Assessment Plan
+Digital Industries Apprenticeships: Assessment Plan

-1. General Introduction and Overview to Digital Industries Apprenticeships
+1. General Introduction and Overview

-The Digital Industries Apprenticeship Standards are being designed by the industry for apprentices employed in a wide variety of different organisations in the public, private and voluntary sectors.
-Employers likely to use the new Standards include:
+The apprenticeship Standard for Cyber Intrusion Analyst was designed by the industry for apprentices employed in a wide variety of different organisations in the public, private and voluntary sectors.
+Employers likely to use the new Standard include: